 Over the course of numerous widespread data breaches, the amount of compromised account information and PII available on the Dark Web has grown exponentially.
 This alarming trend comes at a risk for financial institutions looking to protect their customers against fraud.
-The white paper highlights these threats, and explores the latest tactics used by Dark Web fraudsters, including account takeovers (ATO), card-based threats, business e-mail compromise (BEC), malware and more.
+The white paper highlights these threats, and explores the latest tactics used by fraudsters.
+This includes account takeovers (ATO), card-based threats, business e-mail compromise (BEC), malware and more.

-In addition to exploring the latest fraud tactics, the white paper also reviews software solutions that provide targeted, timely, and highly actionable intelligence on compromised data found on the Dark Web.
+The white paper does more than just explore the latest fraud tactics.
+The report also reviews software solutions that provide targeted, timely, and highly actionable intelligence on compromised data found on the hidden web.

 “The best way to proactively interdict Dark Web-based threats is to better understand what’s happening on the Dark Web and what information is being bought and sold,” said Ted Kirk, VP, Strategic Partnerships, AFS.
 “To protect against card-based threats, financial institutions need real-time insights, and tools that allow them to proactively and holistically monitor card holder data.
 Our joint solution with Q6 Cyber delivers this functionality, along with the means to take action and protect compromised accounts.”

-The white paper comes in advanced of a forthcoming webinar featuring fraud experts from AFS and Q6 Cyber, titled, “Shining a Light of the Dark Web,” taking place at 2:00 PM ET, Tuesday, September 10.
-Register for the webinar here.
+The white paper comes in advanced of a forthcoming webinar featuring fraud experts from AFS and Q6 Cyber.
+The webinar, titled, “Shining a Light of the Dark Web,” is available on-demand here.